Is Dropping for CAT justified? Should You Drop a Year for CAT Exam?

 - So, essentially you can drop for CAT keeping the above three points in mind.

 Making this decision is never easy.
-The problem is compounded by the variables at play – like age, marriage, money etc. However, we hope that the above points would at least help students to look at these issues in some good perspective.
+The problem is compounded by the variables at play – like age, marriage, money, etc. However, we hope that the above points would at least help students to look at these issues from some good perspective.